-A few days ago I blogged about the Royal Caribbean Cruise and Universal Orlando Resort collaboration and how you can combine two great family vacations now for one package price.
-I also shared with you my experience at Universal Orlando Resort and day 1 of the Freedom of the Seas 7 Night Western Caribbean Cruise.
-Today I want to tell you about day 2 on Freedom of The Seas Royal Caribbean Cruise.
+A few days ago I blogged about the Royal Caribbean Cruise and Universal Orlando Resort collaboration and how you can combine two great family vacations now for one vacation package price.
+I also shared with you my experience at Universal Orlando Resort and Day 1 of the cruise.
+Today, I will tell you all about day 2 on the Western Caribbean Cruise Royal Caribbean Freedom of The Seas and share some of my Freedom of The Seas photos.
 Thanks again to Royal Caribbean International and for hosting my family on this cruise.
 All opinions expressed are mine.
-I hope you find this insight into a caribbean cruise useful for your family vacation planning.
+I hope you find this insight into a Caribbean Cruise useful for your family vacation planning.

-Freedom of The Seas Royal Caribbean Cruise 7 Night Western Caribbean Cruise- Day 2
+Royal Caribbean Freedom of The Seas Ship And 7 Night Western Caribbean Cruise- Day 2

 Our first full day on the cruise and was also a full day at sea.
 Before we set sail, I was a little curious how that would feel and wondered if we would be at all bored on our full days at sea.
 No. There is no chance of being bored on the Freedom of The Seas!
 In fact, I found the day flew by as I tried to fit in all the various activities I didn’t want to miss out on and there is still so much to do on our next (and last) full day at sea.
 We started the morning with a lovely buffet breakfast in the WindJammer with a beautiful view of the ocean while we ate.